 These kinds of virtue signals harm the person selected more than any gain from the court of public opinion hoped to be obtained from disclosing this criterion.
 Suppose the position for the appointment is a supervisory or managerial role.
 In that case, things are made worse as those led by the new hire recognize the selection was based on something other than the best-qualified person.

 Ketanji Jackson’s parents were educators and graduates from historically black colleges and universities.
 Ketanji’s mother, Ellery Brown, served as a principal, and her father, Jhonny Brown, was a lawyer by profession.
 Jackson’s parents must be proud of the hard work and sacrifice they have made to see their daughter rise to this point.
 Why allow affirmative action to stain her efforts?
 It’s unnecessary.

-This reason alone should be sufficiently evident to remove Affirmative Action programs and announcements of selections to positions based on ethnicity.
+This reason alone should be sufficient evidence to remove Affirmative Action programs and announcements of selections for positions based on ethnicity.